-Dr. Adélaïde Doussau holds an M.D. with a specialization in Public Health and Epidemiology, and a Ph.D. in Public Health, specialized in Clinical Trials Methodology and Biostatistics.
-She worked 4 years as a fellow/assistant professor in the Clinical Trial Unit of Bordeaux University Hospital and Bordeaux School of Public Health, as a methodologist / statistician.
-Her PhD dissertation focused on phase I dose-finding methodology of cancer clinical trials (Curie Institute, Paris and Bordeaux School of Public Health (ISPED), France).
-She completed a postdoctoral fellowship in the Department of Bioethics of the National Institutes of Health (NIH), USA.
-She is a member of the Methodologic Task Force of "REsearch and ACTion targeting emerging infectious diseases (REACTing)" group (INSERM/Aviesan, France) and is an active member of the Clinical Research Ethics Consultation Collaborative, hosted by the Institute of Translational Health Science.
-She is currently a postdoctoral research fellow in the Biomedical Ethics Unit of McGill University School of Medicine in Montreal, Qc, Canada.
-Her research interests are concentrated on the ethics of biomedical research, especially in the design, conduct, analysis and reporting of clinical trials or epidemiologic studies.
-She recently focused her research on stepped-wedge design for experimental vaccines in the setting of Ebola outbreak, on placebo-controlled cancer clinical trials, and on studying the judgement of researchers and oncologists on drug development.
+Dr. Adélaïde Doussau holds an M.D./Ph.D. with a specialization in Public Health (Epidemiology, Clinical Trials Methodology and Biostatistics).
+She worked as a fellow/assistant professor in the Clinical Trial Unit of Bordeaux University Hospital and Bordeaux School of Public Health, as a methodologist / statistician.
+Her PhD dissertation focused on phase I dose-finding methodology of cancer clinical trials (Curie Institute, Paris and Bordeaux School of Public Health (ISPED), France.
+She completed a postdoctoral fellowship in the Department of Bioethics of the National Institutes of Health (NIH), USA, and a postdoctoral research fellowship in the Biomedical Ethics Unit of McGill University School of Medicine in Montreal, Qc, Canada.
+She is interested in research ethics challenges around in clinical epidemiology, and in clinical/organisational ethical challenges around vulnerable populations (such as the severly ill, the elderly, migrants).
+During Covid pandemic she has been deployed to support outbreak response in elderly care home in the Montreal area, and she is volunteering with the homeless.
+She is currently working as a clinical and organizational ethicist at the CHU of Sherbrooke, in Estrie, Qc, Canada.